Napam/bounty/README.md

 }
 ```

-**It is possible to manually edit the config files**.
-You can get your Harvest
-info at https://id.getharvest.com/developers.
-The properties `referenceDate` and
+You can get your Harvest info at https://id.getharvest.com/developers.
+The
-`referenceBalance` are used to accomodate for your previous flex balance.
-That
+properties `referenceDate` and `referenceBalance` are used to accomodate for
-is, for the property `referenceDate` enter an earlier date (`YYYY-MM-DD`) of
+your previous flex balance.
+That is, for the property `referenceDate` enter
-which you knew your flextime, and for propery `referenceBalance` enter said
+an earlier date (`YYYY-MM-DD`) of which you knew your flextime, and for
-flextime.
+property `referenceBalance` enter said flextime.

-## Clockify
+### Clockify

 The config file for Clockify is `~/.bounty/clockify.json`, here is an example:

 ```json